Day 228: Jesus Tells the Parable of the Shrewd Manager

 • Jesus reminds his listeners that anyone who divorces and marries another commits adultery, and the same applies to someone who marries a divorced person.

-16:11 If therefore ye have not been faithful in the unrighteous mammon, who will commit to your trust the true riches?
-16:12 And if ye have not been faithful in that which is another man’s, who shall give you that which is your own?
-16:13 No servant can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
-Ye cannot serve God and mammon.
+“His lord commended the dishonest manager because he had done wisely, for the children of this world are, in their own generation, wiser than the children of the light.
+I tell you, make for yourselves friends by means of unrighteous mammon, so that when you fail, they may receive you into the eternal tents.
+10 He who is faithful in a very little is faithful also in much.
+He who is dishonest in a very little is also dishonest in much.
+11 If therefore you have not been faithful in the unrighteous mammon, who will commit to your trust the true riches?
+12 If you have not been faithful in that which is another’s, who will give you that which is your own?
+13 No servant can serve two masters, for either he will hate the one and love the other; or else he will hold to one and despise the other.
+You aren’t able to serve God and Mammon.”